ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 ## New Decision

-Based on the previous decision, we went ahead and decided it would be best to have a tool that would manage database versionning.
+Based on the previous decision and the multi stage environment we are aiming to, we went ahead and decided it would be best to have a tool that would manage database versionning.
 We then went ahead and inspected alot of products.

 ### Considered versionning management tools